yaamurozturk/MWE-Pretokenizer-WEs/README.md

 - [TODO] Calculate the disparity of the MWEs annotated in the PARSEME TRAIN corpus

    - For each MWE pair, get the cosine simlarity and calculate the **distance**.
-Aggregate all distances into an average (teh disparity).
+Aggregate all distances into an average (the disparity).
    - Repeat the above steps for the 20%, 40%, ..., 100% of the corpus.